 We tested journal entries posted to revenue accounts, applying parameters designed to identify entries that were not in accordance with our expectations.
 This included analysing and selecting journals for testing which appeared unusual in nature either due to size, preparer or being manually posted.
-To assess their validity, we verified the journals to originating documentation.
+To assess their validity, we verified the journals to validate originating documentation.

-Revenue was recognised in accordance with the Group's accounting policies following the correction of audit adjustments identified in the EPS business and we identified no evidence of management override in respect of inappropriate manual journals recorded in revenue.
+Revenue was recognised in accordance with the Group's accounting policies and we identified no evidence of management override in respect of inappropriate manual journals recorded in revenue.

-In respect of the EPS business and revenue recognised over time we identified a significant deficiency in internal control as summarised in the related Key Audit Matter below.
+In respect of the revenue recognised over time we identified the IFRS 15 criteria were fulfilled for each item selected and the stage of completion was appropriately reflected within the accounting entries.

-Risk Our response to the risk Key observations communicated to the Audit Committee Revenue recognition (£48.0 million - continuing operations, 2019: £49.4 million - continuing operations) continued We performed full and specific scope audit procedures over this risk area in 4 locations which covered 100% of the risk amount.
-Revenue recognised over time For a sample of items, we reviewed the respective sales contract to determine whether the customer: Simultaneously receives and consumes the benefits; or Controls the asset that is being created.
-Controls the asset that is being created or enhanced; or Has an enforceable requirement to pay for performance to date for performance to date.
+Revenue recognition (£59.3 million - continuing operations - of risk, 2020: £48.0 million - continuing operations) continued

+We performed full and specific scope audit procedures over this risk area in 3 components which covered 100% of the revenue from continuing operations.

+Revenue recognised over time

+For a sample of items, we reviewed the respective sales contract to determine whether the contract met the criteria for being revenue recognised over time.

 Where any of these criteria are fulfilled, revenue should be recognised over time in accordance with IFRS 15.
 For these items, we evaluated judgements made by management regarding the expected costs to complete and the timing and recognition of variation orders, by obtaining and reviewing the variation order and comparing the cost assumptions to similar projects.
 We also verified a sample of actual costs incurred to date through to purchase invoice or timesheet records.

+To further assess the stage of completion at year end we also physically inspected a sample of work in progress projects and reviewed the impact of post year-end changes on labour hour and cost estimates.

-Where the criteria have not been fulfilled we confirmed management has recognised revenue at a point in time, when the performance obligation has been achieved.
-We performed full scope audit procedures over this risk area in 1 location which covered 100% of the risk amount.
+Where the criteria for over time recognition were not met we confirmed management has recognised revenue at a point in time, when the relevant performance obligation has been satisfied.

-Risk

-Our response to the risk
+We performed full scope audit procedures over this risk area in 2 locations which covered 100% of the risk amount.
 Key observations communicated to the Audit Committee

-Carrying value of goodwill and intangible assets (£5.4 million, 2019: £10.9 million)
+Impairment of non-current assets - EPS (£7.6 million, 2020: £7.8 million)

-Refer to the Audit Committee Report (page 73); Accounting policies (page 121); and note 15 of the Consolidated Financial Statements (page 137).
+Refer to the Audit Committee Report (page 78); Accounting policies (page 125); and Note 15 of the Consolidated Financial Statements (page 141)

 IFRS requires impairment testing to be undertaken when there are indicators that an impairment may exist, and in the case of goodwill at least annually.
-Given the significant balances in respect of goodwill and recent trading losses, there is a risk that the Group's cash generating units ('CGUs') may not achieve the anticipated business performance to support their respective carrying values.
+Given the significant balances in respect of goodwill and recent trading losses, there is a risk that the Group's cash generating units ('CGU's) may not achieve the anticipated business performance to support their respective carrying values.
+In particular the Group has goodwill of £5.2 million in relation to EPS, which we have designated as a significant risk given the limited headroom in management's impairment testing model in prior year.